 4. Standing on top of New England

 Arguably our biggest accomplishment of 2017 was summiting Mount Washington.
 Located in the White Mountains, Washington is the tallest peak in New Hampshire, New England, and – in fact – the entire northeast.
 The weather at the summit is notoriously awful, so we were treated to a heavy dose of fog, wind, and rain, and not a lot in the way of views.
+It took about 8 tries to snap the (not very good) handstand photo below because the wind kept blowing me off balance.
 But Pat, my mom, and I huffed and puffed our way up this monster of a mountain, and no one can ever take that away from us!

 And on the 4 days we weren’t climbing the mountain, we managed to squeeze in quite a few shorter hikes in and around White Mountain National Forest.